JohnPs1na/Matrix-Project/README.md

 # Matrix-Project
 ## Snake Game / LCD Menu

-This project is snake game on a 8 x 8 matrix followed by a simple menu implemented on a Liquid Crystal Display Menu Options:<br/>
+This project is snake game on a 8 x 8 matrix followed by a simple menu implemented on a Liquid Crystal Display<br/>
+Menu Options:<br/>
  - Start Game<br/>
     As the name suggests it starts the snake game on the matrix<br/>